Ara-Chobanyan/School-REST-API/README.md

 Overall this was a simple project but I really did enjoy it and did learn quite a bit especially making tests for SQL based functions, I still need to learn how to make tests for the routes though.

+# TODO
+- [ ] Learn how to make tests for routes.
+- [ ] Make tests for my routes and handlers.